 The accommodation is perfectly centered between the two main areas that will be monitored.
 The beach of the bustling town of Skala is a 2.3km walk and the tranquility of Mounda beach is a 1.5km walk.

 Skala is known for its many bakeries, tavernas and restaurants.
 It has a long, beautiful beach with water activity centers, beach volleyball, and is backed by restaurants and beach bars.
 There are several grocery stores, cash points, pharmacies, and fresh fruit markets as well.
 A perfect place for shopping and free-time activities.
-Mounda is known for its tranquility and natural setting that has excellent snorkeling and pristine waters.
+Mounda is known for its tranquility and natural setting, which has excellent snorkeling and pristine waters.
 A lovely place to relax and bask in the Mediterranean sun.

 Volunteers will share a room within an apartment complex by the sea.
 It’s located within a garden with a large variety of endemic plants and trees, providing lots of shade and a pleasant atmosphere.
 Each room accommodates up to four people (mixed gender), with a shared bathroom, kitchenette and a small living area.
 A pillow, flat sheet, and fitted sheet are provided for each bed.
-You can bring a light blanket or sleeping bag or rent a sleeping bag from the project.
+You can bring a light blanket or sleeping bag, or rent a sleeping bag from the project.
 We do our best to assign rooms based on gender.
-Please let us know if you are coming with friends of the same gender and we’ll try to place you in the same room.
-There is WIFI which is shared by all the volunteers, so it is suitable for messaging and emails, but typically not for video calls or live streaming.
+Please let us know if you are coming with friends of the same gender, and we’ll try to place you in the same room.
+There is Wi-Fi, which is shared by all the volunteers, so it is suitable for messaging and emails, but typically not for video calls or live streaming.

 The accommodation is located in Svoronata with Ammes Beach a five-minute walk away.
 Svoronata is a quaint beach town with several tavernas and restaurants.
-The local bus stops here daily as a part of the airport round trip that goes to Argostoli where there are several grocery stores, cash points, pharmacies, and fresh fruit markets.
+The local bus stops here daily as part of the airport round trip that goes to Argostoli, where there are several grocery stores, cash points, pharmacies, and fresh fruit markets.
 Argostoli is the Island’s capital and the perfect place for shopping and free-time activities.

-The Svoronata Field Station is situated closer to the capital of Argostoli.
+Location: The Svoronata Field Station is situated closer to the capital of Argostoli.
 Both are close to beaches, mini-markets and restaurants.
-Skala is further from the capital but is touristic and has long pristine beaches nearby.
+Skala is further from the capital but is touristy and has long, pristine beaches nearby.
 The coastal bird surveys are only conducted at the Svoronata Field Station.
-The Svoronata Field Station offers the option (not included in the program cost) of catered meals 5 days a week (meals are not available on days off).

 Participation at the project is organized into two-week periods.
 You can volunteer for two or four weeks depending on availability.
 To apply click on the button below, where you will see all available starting dates and durations.
 Once you select a spot, you can fill in additional required information.
 When you complete the application, an account will be created for you at the Volunteer Console on our website, where you can view your reservation details and update your travel information when you arrange your travels.